cycleplatform/docs-portal/docs/DNS/zones/hosted-zones.md

 After your zone has been created click the Verify button on the top right of the screen.

 ### Step 4: Add a Linked Record
-If you have never added a record to a DNS Zone on Cycle please reference this guide.

 Add a Linked record and point it at the container serving the contents of your sub-domain.